thebagchi/arena-go/example/README.md

 ## Running the Example

-To run the main example that showcases ArenaSlice with different types:
+To run the main example that showcases Slice with different types:

 ```bash
 cd example